John Burfield’s new business has taken him from Armed Forces to award-winning businessman in the space of just two (very…

 You may find the following useful resources for finding vacancies and general background reading:

-You could also improve your career prospects by working towards incorporated (IEng) or chartered (CEng) status.
-To do this, you should register with your relevant professional body and apply to the Engineering Council.
-You can find out more on the Engineering Council website (see ‘Useful info’).
-As an incorporated engineer, you would specialise in the day-to-day management of engineering operations.
-At chartered level, you would have a more strategic role, planning, researching and developing new ideas, and streamlining management methods.
+Improving your career prospects can also be achieved by working towards incorporated (IEng) or chartered (CEng) status.
+To pursue these designations, you should register with your relevant professional body and apply to the Engineering Council.
+As an incorporated engineer, you would specialize in managing the day-to-day operations of engineering projects.
+At the chartered level, your role would be more strategic, involving planning, research, development of new ideas, and optimizing management methods.
+Detailed information on achieving these statuses can be found on the Engineering Council’s website.

 ELECTRICAL AND ELECTRONIC ENGINEERING APPRENTICESHIPS